Martha Zeiger: Career

 In 1993, Zeiger joined the faculty at Johns Hopkins School of Medicine (JHU) where she established an endocrine surgery practice, endocrine surgery fellowship, and directed a molecular biology laboratory.
 There she rose to Chief of Endocrine Surgery and Associate Dean for Postdoctoral Fellows.
 She eventually left JHU in 2017 to become the S. Hurt Watts Professor and Chair of the Department of Surgery at the University of Virginia.
 In 2019, Zeiger was the recipient of the Braverman Distinguished Award from the American Thyroid Association (ATA) as someone who has "demonstrated excellence and passion for mentoring fellows, students, and junior faculty; has a long history of productive thyroid research; and is devoted to the ATA."
 During the same year, Zeiger began a one-year term as president of ATA's board of directors.
+In August 2019, Zeiger accepted a position as the Director of the Surgical Oncology Program at the National Cancer Institute (NCI) at the National Institutes of Health.
+By 2022, Zeiger began a new position as the Director of the Surgeon-Scientist Career Development, where she has created grant programs to train and support new generations of surgeon-scientists, including the NCI Early-Stage Surgeon Scientist Program.

 Personal life

 Zeiger is married to John Britton, a pediatric anesthesiologist, and they have two children together, Tenaya and Zachary Britton.